Skip to main content

 • All authentication requests must be signed by an SHA-256 algorithm.

-To enable SAML SSO for your organization, submit a request to our support team.
+To enable SAML2 SSO for your organization, submit a request to our support team.

 To complete your request, you must: